 You should also stay away from work, school or public places, to help prevent putting other people at risk.
 This also applies if you or a family member aren’t fully immunised and may have been in contact with someone with measles.

-- In an outbreak or other urgent situation, the first scheduled dose can be given from 12 months of age, with the second scheduled dose able to be given as early as 1 month after the first.
+- the first scheduled dose can be given from 12 months of age, with the second scheduled dose able to be given as early as 1 month after the first

-- In an outbreak, an additional dose of measles vaccine can be given from 6 months of age.
+- in a severe outbreak, an additional dose of measles vaccine can be given from 6 months of age.
 Babies immunised before they are 12 months old will still need 2 doses according to the schedule (at 15 months and 4 years).

 Who shouldn’t have the vaccine?